 select research presentations (Westbrook and Trowbridge)

-AIGA, CAA, Dark Side of Digital UWM Center for 21st Century Studies and Center for Information Policy Research, DiGRA, FATE, FemTechNet, GLI.TC/H, HASTAC, IEEE VIS, MACAA, Mobility Shifts at The New School, New Media Caucus, Northwestern University Ordinary Media Symposium, Processing Chicago, School of the Art Institute of Chicago Here and Now Series, SPE, University of Wisconsin Chazen Museum of Art, University of Chicago Alternate Realities and Virtual Worlds Series
+AIGA, CAA, Dark Side of Digital UWM Center for 21st Century Studies and Center for Information Policy Research, DiGRA, FATE, FemTechNet, GLI.TC/H, HASTAC, IEEE VIS, MACAA, Mobility Shifts at The New School, New Media Caucus, New Security Paradigms Workshop (NSPW), Northwestern University Ordinary Media Symposium, Processing Chicago, School of the Art Institute of Chicago Here and Now Series, SPE, University of Wisconsin Chazen Museum of Art, University of Chicago Alternate Realities and Virtual Worlds Series

 select creative research exhibitions/screenings (group shows)